dareljohnson/load-query-export-app/README.md

 ## How to Use the Project

-You can clone this project and skip the step-by-step instructions to develop from scratch.
+You can clone this project.

 ```
  git clone https://github.com/dareljohnson/load-query-export-app